Ipouyall/CongestionControlAlgorithms/README.md

 resetting the cwnd to a small value and reentering the slow start phase.

 ## 3. BBR algorithm explanation
+The BBR algorithm aims to maximize network utilization, minimize latency, and achieve high throughput.
+By actively estimating the available bandwidth, regulating the sending rate through pacing and probing, and responding promptly to congestion signals, BBR optimizes network performance in various scenarios.

+1. Bandwidth and RTT Estimation:
+BBR continuously measures the sending rate and the round-trip time (RTT) of packets.
+It uses this information to estimate the available bandwidth and the RTT to the network bottleneck—the point in the network where congestion occurs.
+2. Pacing and Probing:
+BBR regulates the sending rate using a combination of pacing and probing.
+Pacing ensures that packets are sent at a rate that matches the estimated bottleneck capacity.
+Probing allows BBR to explore the available bandwidth without causing excessive queueing delay or packet loss.
+3. Mode Selection: BBR operates in different modes depending on network conditions:
+    - Startup Mode: In the startup mode, BBR rapidly increases the sending rate to probe the available bandwidth.
+   It aims to reach the bottleneck capacity quickly while avoiding excessive queueing delay.
+    - Drain Mode: Once BBR detects that the network is fully utilized and congestion is likely, it enters the drain mode.
+   In this mode, BBR gradually reduces the sending rate to alleviate congestion and prevent excessive queueing delay.
+    - Probe Bandwidth and Probe RTT Modes: BBR dynamically switches between these modes to estimate the available bandwidth and the RTT to the bottleneck.
+It periodically probes the network to ensure accurate measurements.
+4. Latency Optimization: BBR focuses on minimizing queuing delay and reducing network latency.
+It does this by carefully pacing the sending rate to match the available capacity and avoiding sending more data than the network can handle without introducing excessive queueing delay.
+5. Congestion Responsiveness: BBR is designed to respond quickly to signs of congestion.
+It continuously monitors the network and looks for indicators such as increased queuing delay or packet loss.
+When congestion is detected, BBR reacts by reducing the sending rate to alleviate congestion and maintain stability.
+6. Coupled Sender and Receiver: BBR requires both the sender and receiver to implement the algorithm to achieve optimal performance.
+The receiver provides feedback to the sender about the available receive bandwidth, enabling more accurate rate control.

 ## 4. Difference between Reno, New Reno and BBR